As soon as the BMW M235i was replaced with the M240i, keyboard warriors across the world were asking the same question: why bother with the M2?

 But I wouldn’t call the M240i an out-and-out sports car.
 ‘Fast coupe’ seems like a much more appropriate description.
 The M2 on the other hand?
 Hell yeah, it’s a sports car.

-Even with the straight-line performance similarities though, the M2 more than justifies the premium over the ‘lesser’ M240i.
+Even with the straight-line performance similarities though, the original M2 more than justifies the premium over the ‘lesser’ M240i.
 It’s an entirely different feeling car, it’s far better looking and more lustworthy thing with all that muscular bodywork, and the draw of having a proper M Division car rather than an M Performance pretender cannot be ignored.

 Which would you go for, if you had the cash?